personal projects

 Purpose

-The scripted event camera tool was developed by myself and my co-worker Denis Codreanu with inspirtaion to ease out the scripted events process within our game projects.This tool features a simple interface which took heavy inspiration from mayas keybind and the visuals from unreals sequencer.
-The goal was that our animators or level designers should have an easy time creating something memorable within our game projects.
+The scripted event camera tool was developed by my co-worker Denis Codreanu and me, with the inspiration to ease out the scripted events process within our game projects with handmade camera sequences.This tool features a simple interface that took heavy inspiration from Maya's keybind and the visuals from Unreal's Sequencer.
+The goal was that our animators or level designers should have an easy time creating something memorable within our game projects by using camera sequences.

-Denis and I had a shared interest of making a sequencer, whereas I had more interest in the camera work, and he had more interest in the interface and UI design.
-So we decided to work together to create something stronger during the tool course.
+Denis and I shared an interest in making a sequencer.
+I was more interested in the camera work, and he was more interested in the interface and UI design.
+So we decided to work together to create something stronger during TGA's course in Tools Programming.
+We spent 3 weeks working half-time to finish this tool.

 ImGuizmo preview